 Apple’s refresh of the MacBook Air (2019) is a bit puzzling.
 It hasn’t been that long since the release of the MacBook Air (2018), and this new model only adds a few new enhancements.
-While True Tone is a nice feature to have, it’s far from crucial – though Apple’s continued improvement of the keyboard’s reliability is definitely welcome.
+While True Tone is a nice feature to have, it’s far from critical – though Apple’s continued improvement of the keyboard’s reliability is definitely welcome.

 The timing of this release also means the MacBook Air (2019) doesn’t take advantage of Intel’s new Ice Lake processors, some of which seem ideal for a thin and light laptop such as the MacBook Air.
-This leads us to think that next year will see a more considerable update.
-So unless you’re desperate for the latest version, we’d recommend waiting until 2020 – or seeing if prices start to drop for the 2018 model.
+This leads us to think that next year will see a more substantial update.
+So unless you’re pining for the latest version, we’d recommend waiting until 2020 – or seeing if prices start to drop for the 2018 model.

 Matt is TechRadar's Managing Editor for Core Tech, looking after computing and mobile technology.
 Having written for a number of publications such as PC Plus, PC Format, T3 and Linux Format, there's no aspect of technology that Matt isn't passionate about, especially computing and PC gaming.
 Ever since he got an Amiga A500+ for Christmas in 1991, he's loved using (and playing on) computers, and will talk endlessly about how The Secret of Monkey Island is the best game ever made.